Nutterules/ZettelKasten/Scientific Communication in a Post-Truth Society.md

 	* YouTube may be one of the most powerful radicalizing instruments of the 21st century (Refs 3 & 4)

 * The article defines fake news, misinformation and disinformation. i personally find the distinctions to be arbitrary and unconvincing:
-	* fake news, which is fabricated information designed to mimic mainstream media content but which in reality is designed to spread lies rather than truth; misinformation—false or misleading information put into circulation to cause alarm and confusion; and disinformation—false information that is circulated with the intention to deceive
+	* fake news: fabricated information designed to mimic mainstream media content but which in reality is designed to spread lies rather than truth;
+	*  misinformation — false or misleading information put into circulation to cause alarm and confusion
+	*  disinformation — false information that is circulated with the intention to deceive